cyverse-archive/iplant-email/README.markdown

 iplant-email
 ============

-Provides backend services with a relatively simple way to send emails.
+Provides a backend service for a relatively simple way to send emails to users.

 Usage